kamilburda/batcher/docs/sections/Customization/Procedures.md

 ### Remove folder structure

+*Only available for: Batch Convert, Export Layers, Edit Layers*

 Exports all images to the output folder on the same level, i.e. subfolders are not created.

 Options:
 * (Edit Layers only) *Consider visibility of parent folders*: If checked, a layer will become invisible if any of its parents are not visible (even if the layer itself is visible).
 Having this checked corresponds to how the layers are displayed in the image canvas.

 ### Rename